Partners

 Aachen, Germany

-DC11 — Digital twins for conservators
+DC11 — Digital twins for cultural heritage diagnostics

 EU Contribution: € 290 272